 While all the aforementioned nuts do contain some health benefits, the nutrients are also easily found in other foods.
 Walnuts, for instance, are high in biotin.
 You can also acquire this vitamin from eggs, whole grains, and dairy products.

 Some better nut choices include macadamia nuts, which has high levels of healthy monounsaturated fats.
-This is vital for boosting testosterone levels.
+This is vital to increase testosterone levels.
 Polyunsaturated fats are relatively low, containing just 2% of daily recommended intake.
 The ratio is also superior at 1:6.

 You can also add horse chestnuts to the “good” list.
 This nut contains escin.
 This compound has been shown to improve blood flow to the testicles.
 This helps deliver the nutrients required for making testosterone.